Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter Three � What are the different types of portable clean rooms?

+Portable cleanrooms, also known as modular cleanroom systems or mobile contamination control enclosures, are essential solutions in industries that demand strict environmental and particulate control.
 The main distinction between portable cleanrooms lies in the types of walls they feature: those with rigid, solid walls versus those with soft plastic walls.
-Another way to categorize cleanrooms is based on their function, which can range from patient diagnosis to the testing and research of chemicals and medicine.
+Another way to categorize cleanrooms is based on their function, which can range from patient diagnosis and healthcare testing to the research and production of sensitive chemicals, pharmaceuticals, and advanced microelectronics.

-Furthermore, portable cleanrooms can be classified by factors such as size, portability, suitability for indoor or outdoor use, and their ISO or Federal Standard 209E classifications.
-Like all cleanrooms, portable ones are meticulously designed to meet the specific needs and requirements of their intended applications.
+Furthermore, portable cleanrooms can be classified by critical factors such as their overall size, portability, adaptability for indoor or outdoor use, and their ISO or Federal Standard 209E classifications.
+Like all cleanrooms, these mobile units are meticulously engineered to meet the unique cleanliness requirements, air quality standards, and regulatory guidelines specific to their intended applications.
+Selecting the correct class of cleanroom helps ensure compliance with GMP (Good Manufacturing Practice) and industry-specific requirements for contamination control.

 Soft Wall Portable Cleanrooms

-Soft wall cleanrooms provide a flexible, mobile, efficient, and cost-effective way to establish a controlled clean air environment quickly.
-Designed to convert any space, regardless of location, into a high-performance cleanroom, these units are as robust, durable, and resilient as traditional cleanrooms, despite their softer walls.
+Soft wall cleanrooms, sometimes referred to as curtain wall cleanrooms or flexible modular cleanrooms, provide a lightweight, adaptable, and cost-effective way to establish a controlled clean air environment rapidly.
+Designed to transform any available space, regardless of location, into a high-performance modular cleanroom workspace, these systems are robust, durable, and resilient, rivaling traditional hardwall cleanrooms despite the flexible barrier walls.

 Rigid Wall Portable Cleanrooms

-Unlike permanent cleanrooms that depreciate over 39 years, rigid wall portable cleanrooms can be depreciated as an expense over seven years.
-They meet ISO classifications ranging from ISO 4 to ISO 8, providing a cost-effective solution for achieving these standards.
+Unlike permanent cleanrooms that depreciate over 39 years, rigid wall portable cleanrooms provide accelerated ROI as they can be depreciated over seven years, making them an economically attractive clean air solution for both new projects and facility retrofits.
+These units consistently meet ISO classifications from ISO 4 to ISO 8, enabling a range of clean manufacturing and assembly processes.

 Bio-Clean Cleanrooms